mike99mac/zvm-tools/README.md

 ERROR in A A A at the start of a line
 ```

-- Search for text with spaces:
+- Search for text with spaces, escaping the pattern with single quotes:

 ```
 grep 'ERROR in' a * a